 Otherwise, not a single place out of place in his remembrance: he remembered riding his bike down these streets on the way to where her house should be.
 He remembered the time that he had broken his arm, when he flipped the bike and went flying over the handlebars; he remembered the uneven lip in the sidewalk that had knocked him off-balance in the first place.
 He remembered the empty house that he used to run by when he walked back home from middle school, because when he was younger he swore that he had seen the window shades move in the highest window, and a mangled face behind them.
 Even into his teens, he would still avoid looking at the house.
 He remembered the stop sign with a cartoon skull sticker below the O.

 Not a single moment out of place in his remembrance: he remembered losing his first tooth right before Laura’s fifth birthday party, as he took a firm bite out of a particularly chewy bagel.
-He remembered setting out yard sale signs.
-He remembered the hours that he would just spend driving, following the narrow sidewalks, hoping to get away from it all on four wheels.
+He remembered setting out yard sale signs on the corner.
+He remembered the hours that he would just spend driving, following the narrow sidewalks, hoping to ‘get away from it all’ on four wheels.

 And it was a guilt.
 How could he have forgotten her, someone who should have been one of his best friends, whom he should have clearly known more about?
 Was he that forgetful, or had his time on the island distanced him from his memories so severely?
 Was he really that bad a friend?